 Seattle winters live up to their reputation: days and days of epic rain.
 What I never really appreciated though, until this last year when I started gardening, is that there are also some pretty incredible sun breaks.
 When the sun comes out after a big rain it can feel positively balmy—especially when I'm running around doing lots of sweeping and raking.
 (As you can see from the state of my potting bench, I haven't been doing much of that in the backyard.)
 There are two reasons why I haven't attended to the leaves.
-Firstly, because the giant poplar that dominates the area still have hundreds (thousands?) more little yellow leaves to drop.
-Given how labor-intensive these are to clean up, it seems smarter to just do it once after the tree branches are complete bare.
+Firstly, because the giant birch that dominates the area still has hundreds (thousands?) more little yellow leaves to drop.
+Given how labor-intensive these are to clean up, it seems smarter to just do it once after the branches are completely bare.
 Secondly: I think the golden ground cover is gorgeous.
 Especially on a sunny afternoon like today.